Daedalus-Robotics/avr-sphero-2022/README.md

 After First Competition:
 Using only RVROnlyWater_AndAutonParking to get a water tower and then park.
 Will be ran twice, once for each tower.

-RVROnlyBlue_RightTurns.js is to get auton water tower but taking fight turns
+RVROnlyBlue_RightTurn.js is to get auton water tower but taking right turns